 Step 4: Show them what type of content you sent in the past and what they missed.
 Send links of the best content.

-Some people will respond back, other won’t.
+Some people will respond back, others won’t.
 To whoever responds, clicks, reads or otherwise engages with your campaign, you just move them forward to your designated customer’s path.

 What happens with the people who do nothing?